American propaganda during World War II: Careless talk

 Many posters ridiculed and shamed careless talk as providing information to the enemy, resulting in Allied deaths.
 His effort presented to the public as a device to prevent people with sensitive information from talking about it where spies or saboteurs could listen in.

 However, that was not the real purpose, for the propaganda continued long after the enemy fleet had been sunk and their spy networks destroyed.
-The problem was with negative rumors, that spread much faster than good news, and threaten to weaken homefront morale or make American groups fear or hate each other.
-Historian D'Ann Campbell argues that the purpose of the wartime posters, propaganda, and censorship of soldiers' letters was not to foil spies but, "to clamp as tight a lid as possible on rumors that might lead to discouragement, frustration, strikes, or anything that would cut back military production."
+The problem was with negative rumors, that spread much faster than good news, and threaten to weaken home front morale or make American groups fear or hate each other.
+Historian D'Ann Campbell argues that the purpose of the wartime posters, propaganda, and censorship of soldiers' letters was not to foil spies, but "to clamp as tight a lid as possible on rumors that might lead to discouragement, frustration, strikes, or anything that would cut back military production."
 This was a major topic endorsed by the Office of War Information.

 Some of these posters contained the most well known slogans of the war and many were depicted by propaganda artist Cyril Kenneth Bird.
-Other slogans used for this type of poster were “loose talk costs lives”, "loose lips sink ships", “Another careless word, another wooden cross”, and “bits of careless talk are pieced together by the enemy”.
+Other slogans used for this type of poster were "loose talk costs lives", "loose lips sink ships", "Another careless word, another wooden cross", and "bits of careless talk are pieced together by the enemy".
 Stories also emphasized an anti-rumor theme, as when one woman advised another not to talk with a man about her war job, because the woman he is dating is untrustworthy and might be an enemy agent.